YazanJ/EventShotPrivacyPolicy/README.md

 If you have any questions or concerns about this Privacy Policy, please contact us at:

-_Email:_ [your email address]
+_Email:_ fete.70-squints@icloud.com

 ---

 **Terms and Conditions for EventShot**

-_Last Updated: [Date]_
+_Last Updated: 04/12/24

-Please read these Terms and Conditions ("Terms", "Terms and Conditions") carefully before using the EventShot Telegram bot operated by [Your Name].
+Please read these Terms and Conditions ("Terms", "Terms and Conditions") carefully before using the EventShot Telegram bot (https://t.me/eventshotbot).

 **1. Acceptance of Terms**